npalm/docker-introduction/markdown/part1.md

 cowsay "Hello world"
 exit
 ```
-* Our installed game is now available in the docker container with the name ubuntu.
-But not in the image
-that is used to create the container.
+* Our installed game is now available in the docker container with the name mycontainer.
+But not in the image that is used to create the container.
 * You can now execute the cowsay command in the same way as running the bash shell.
 ```
 docker exec -i -t mycontainer cowsay "Hello <name>"